 Here’s how to buy a SIM card in Rwanda.

-MTN has the largest market share (50%) in the country and the best coverage (95%), although it’s worth noting that’s a combination of both 3G and 2G.
+MTN has the largest market share (50%+) in the country and the best coverage (95%), although it’s worth noting that’s a combination of both 3G/HSPA+ and 2G/EDGE.

-Inside the major cities of Kigali and Gisenyi, 3G was everywhere, but it was common for my signal to drop down to 2G when I was outside of the towns.
-I rarely lost coverage entirely, though, and usually had usable-enough data to check my emails.
+3G was everywhere in the major cities of Kigali and Gisenyi, but it was common for my signal to drop down to 2G elsewhere.
+I rarely lost coverage entirely, though, and usually had enough data to check my emails.

-It’s mandatory for all network providers in Rwanda to collect your personal information, so make sure you bring your passport with you, as well as the address of your hotel.
-I’ll be honest: it’s a tedious process, and seems to follow little logic.
+It’s mandatory for all network providers in Rwanda to collect your personal information, so make sure you bring your passport and hotel address with you.
+I’ll be honest: it’s a tedious process that seems to follow little logic.

-I also added an extra 5,000 RWF of credit, as I knew I’d need to make a few calls while travelling in the Democratic Republic of the Congo later in my trip.
-Those calls were priced at 1,000 RWF per minute.
+I also added an extra 5,000 RWF of credit, as I knew I’d need to make a few calls while traveling in the Democratic Republic of the Congo later in my trip.
+Those roaming calls were priced at 1,000 RWF per minute.

 Topping up is super easy.
 You’ll see network provider stalls scattered across all major cities and towns, as well as small villages, where you can buy credit for your phone.